aschuerch/Microbial-Genomics-2018/_episodes/02-intro-cloud.md

 ## Background to AWS

-Setting up a new AWS instance requires a credit card, an AWS account, and up to a day of verification time, but you've already spent most of this workshop working in the cloud!
+Setting up a new AWS instance requires a credit card, an AWS account, and up to a day of verification time.
 To save time, your instructor launched a remote computer (instance) for you prior to the workshop, and connected it to our lesson data.
 You've already logged into it at least once, but now that you're more comfortable with the command line, lets go back and talk about how it all works.